atweiden/finn/doc/Syntax.md

 although it may be offset by whitespace.

-Note that the Section Sign (`§`) must be followed by exactly one horizontal whitespace, followed by a Sectional Code Block Header Name, the contents of which are to be included at that particular point in the Sectional Code Block referencing it.
+Note that the Section Sign (`§`) must be followed by exactly one horizontal whitespace, followed by a Sectional Code Block Name, the contents of which are to be included at that particular point in the Sectional Code Block referencing it.

 Note that Sectional Code Blocks can embed other Sectional Code Blocks even if they are defined after the current Sectional Code Block.

-Finally, note that Sectional Code Blocks can be appended to by creating additional Sectional Code Blocks under the same Sectional Code Block Header Name but with the additive modifier attached to the end (`+=`).
+Finally, note that Sectional Code Blocks can be appended to by creating additional Sectional Code Blocks under the same Sectional Code Block Name but with the additive modifier attached to the end (`+=`).

 Writing Sectional Code Blocks To A File By Path
 -----------------------------------------------

-Prepending a forward slash to a Sectional Code Block Header Name tells the Finn compiler to expect the Header Name to be the file path at which to write the contents of the associated Sectional Code Block.
+Prepending a forward slash to a Sectional Code Block Name tells the Finn compiler to expect the Sectional Code Block Name to be the file path at which to write the contents of the associated Sectional Code Block.

 Let's look at the following code snippet: